Where to Find Philly’s Outstanding Cherry Blossoms

 Pink blossoms in the arboretum’s English Park

-Spring is a beautiful time to visit Morris Arboretum in Chestnut Hill.
-Among all the flowers and trees across the arboretum’s 92 acres, there are lots of types of flowering cherry trees.
+Spring is a beautiful time to visit Morris Arboretum in Chestnut Hill (although we’re a bit biased, since we’re members).
+Among all the gorgeous features across the arboretum’s 92 acres, there are lots of types of flowering cherry trees.
 Visit the English Park section and the Butcher Sculpture Garden for impressive displays.

 Longwood Gardens

-1 thought on “Where to Find Cherry Blossoms in Philadelphia”
+3 thoughts on “Where to Find Philly’s Outstanding Cherry Blossoms”

 Leave a Comment